-Content topics: this can be a great way to get more clarity around what type of creative you are and help find our USP.
-Some creatives are open to inspire a variety of audience but tend to gravitate towards a handful of strong topics that they are truly passionate about.
+- Content topics: this can be a great way to get more clarity around your content strategy and help find our USP.
+Some brands gravitate towards a handful of areas they are genuinely passionate about.
 If this feels too constrictive, then do not focus solely on topics.

-Your tone of voice: you may be a rather funny chap, or a wildly cheeky gal (like yours truly).
-Some entrepreneurs have perfected their tone of voice to be unique and so fresh it’s almost impossible to miss it.
-It’s a beautiful art that really lies in classic literature, and thankfully not one that is completely lost.
+- Your tone of voice: your brand archetype can tell a lot about your tone of voice (don’t know yours?
+Check out our brand archetype lab).
+When you perfect your tone of voice to be unique and fresh, it’s almost impossible to miss it.
+It’s a beautiful art that lies in classic literature, and thankfully not one that is completely lost.

-Your audience: This can be another great way to refine your USP.
-Creatives who love to explore a variety of topics but serve a specific audience tend to have a laser-focused array of content that truly taps into the specific problem their audience is facing.
+- Your audience: This can be another great way to refine your USP.
+You may love to explore various topics but serve a specific audience and tend to have a laser-focused array of content that genuinely taps into your audience’s particular problem.

-Your USP combine with a mission statement looks a bit like this (feel free to steal and fill the blanks)
+Your USP combined with a mission statement looks a bit like this (feel free to steal and fill the blanks)

 I help (my target audience) who (main problem) by sharing about (solution or rational benefit) on (topic)

-Obviously, being able to create a mission statement/bio/tagline that is relevant to your USP can be key.
-However, most creatives still overlook another key element marketers often use in order to truly connect with potential customers and to really find your USP, and that is the ESP.
+Being able to create a mission statement/bio/tagline that is relevant to your USP can be critical.
+However, most people still overlook another key element marketers often use to connect with potential customers and find your USP, which is the ESP.

 What the heck is an ESP?

 ESP, or emotional selling proposition, defines all the emotional triggers that prompt a person to take action.
-It’s quite different from the unique selling proposition (USP), which defines all the logical reasons to choose you over somebody else.
+It’s pretty different from the unique selling proposition (USP), representing all the logical reasons to choose you over somebody else.

-Emotion is the one thing that influences consumer behaviour the most, and that can be also easily applied to your audience.
-In order to tap into the ESP, you must think of the emotional values and benefits for your audience, such as:
+Emotion is the one thing that influences consumer behaviour the most and can apply to your audience.
+To tap into the ESP, you must think of the emotional values and benefits for your audience, such as: